Close

 2.)
 Total TV Consolidated 7 Top 30 Programs

-• National BVOD and;
+• National BVOD reach

 Weekly

-2.)
+1.)
 Total TV ‘When Watched’ Reach by Demographic

-National, metro and regional weekly cumulative ‘When Watched’ reach ‘000s (‘only’, ‘only’, ‘both’):
+National for all participating broadcasters including STV channels for select demographics, detailing national, metro and regional weekly cumulative ‘When Watched’ reach ‘000s and % (‘only’, ‘only’, ‘both’) 2am to 2am:

 More extensive granular VOZ data is available to OzTAM and Regional TAM elemental data subscribers, which they can use in their respective reporting.